iliyababin/maven/README.md

 # Maven: The ultimate workout tracker

 Transform your fitness journey with Maven, the ultimate ad-free workout tracking app.
 Easily log workouts, set and track goals, and view progress all while offline.

-*Note: Maven is currently in the beta stage.
+*Note: Maven is currently in the alpha stage.
 If you encounter any issues while using the app, please let us know.
 Your feedback is appreciated.*

 ## Contents